 Family-Based Green Cards

 Immediate relatives of U.S. citizens (spouses, parents, unmarried children under 21) typically wait 12-24 months from petition to green card.
-Other family categories face longer waits due to annual visa caps - sometimes several years or even decades for siblings.
+Other family categories face longer waits due to annual visa caps, with some categories waiting several years or even decades for siblings.

 Employment-Based Green Cards